Music Conservatory

 Offered in: Chicago

-The Music Conservatory was founded in 1867 as the Chicago Musical College, a conservatory whose primary focus was the intensive and rigorous training of young men and women preparing for careers as professional musicians.
-In 1954, the Chicago Musical College became part of Roosevelt University, enhancing this tradition by adding the multifaceted educational opportunities afforded by a major university.
-In 1997, the Chicago Musical College joined with the university's theatre program to become the College of the Performing Arts.
-In 2000, it was renamed The Music Conservatory of Chicago College of Performing Arts.
-Roosevelt University is accredited by the National Association of Schools of Music (NASM), of which it is a founding member.
+The Music Conservatory was founded in 1867 as the Chicago Musical College, a conservatory whose primary focus was the intensive and rigorous training of young musicians preparing for professional careers.
+In 1954, Chicago Musical College became part of Roosevelt University, expanding its educational offerings through the resources of a comprehensive university.

-The Music Conservatory is led by a Chair, and organized into program areas coordinated by directors.
-Curricula with a major in performance (piano, string, wind, brass, or percussion instruments, orchestral studies, voice, classical guitar, multiple woodwinds, and collaborative piano) lead to the degree of Master of Music.
-Students may augment the major course of study and pursue areas of special interest by adding a Concentration in Arts Administration or Musicology/Music Theory, or a Diploma in Suzuki Pedagogy.
-The College also offers post-baccalaureate diplomas in performance, orchestral studies, Suzuki pedagogy, and opera.
-A high standard of achievement has been set for all curricula.
+The Music Conservatory is led by a Department Chair and organized into program areas, each administered by a Program Director.
+The Master of Music degree is offered with majors in performance (piano, strings, woodwinds, brass, percussion, orchestral studies, voice, classical guitar, multiple woodwinds, and collaborative piano).
+Students may augment the major course of study by pursuing a concentration in Arts Administration or Musicology/Music Theory.
+The College also offers post-baccalaureate diplomas in instrumental performance, orchestral studies, and opera.

-For information on the baccalaureate programs, consult the university’s undergraduate catalog.
+For information on undergraduate programs, consult the university’s undergraduate catalog.

-The Music Conservatory presents more than 150 free concerts and recitals each year, and all are open to the public.
-A calendar of events is available upon request.
-To receive monthly updates about Music Conservatory events, please sign up through the CCPA webpage.
+The Music Conservatory presents more than 150 concerts and recitals each year, all free and open to the public.
+A calendar of events is available through the CCPA webpage. where visitors may also sign up to receive monthly updates about Music Conservatory events.

 Admission